LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Implementation Details

 \subsection{Method Details}

 We use the public OpenAI language model API of ``gpt-3.5-turbo-0301'' for retrieval and generation, unless otherwise specified.
 We set the temperature as 0 to mitigate the random fluctuation.
 We use window size=20 and set the number of document candidates per query as 50.
-We set the number of supporting documents and the maximum of iteration as 5 and 4. regarding the document pool, we follow \citet{alce} to use the Wikipedia for ASQA and QAMPARI, and Sphere~\citep{spere}, a filtered version of a filtered version of Common Crawl\footnote{\href{https://commoncrawl.org}{https://commoncrawl.org.}} for ELI5, respectively.
+We set the number of supporting documents and the maximum of iteration as 5 and 4.
+For the document pool, we follow \citet{alce} to use the Wikipedia for ASQA and QAMPARI, and Sphere~\citep{spere}, a filtered version of a filtered version of Common Crawl\footnote{\href{https://commoncrawl.org}{https://commoncrawl.org.}} for ELI5, respectively.
 For ASQA and QAMPARI, we use the recently proposed dense embedder, BGE-large~\citep{bge_embedding}, as the retriever.
 For ELI5, we follow \citet{alce} to use BM25~\citep{bm25} since dense retrievers are costly and slow for large-scale web corpus.

 In progressive selection, we put the current documents before the new list of candidates in the LLM's input.
 Inspired by \citet{alce}, we use the document summary generated by LLM in progressive selection and thus we can significantly reduce the overall input length when the LLM select documents, which alleviates the challenges of LLMs finding relevant content in long context~\citep{lost_in_middle}.
-For ELI5, we use the HYDE~\citep{hyde} to generate the first iteration's query to get the better document candidates.
+For ELI5, we use the HYDE~\citep{hyde} to generate the first iteration's query to get the better document candidates. \paragraph{Compared Method Details} For HYDE, LAMER and RankGPT~\citep{rank_gpt}, we use its original instructions and the LLM used in LLatrieval for fair comparison.
+For DPR, we follow \citet{alce} to use its original checkpoints on NQ~\citep{nq_dataset}.
+For Contriever, we use its unsupervised version~\footnote{\href{https://huggingface.co/facebook/contriever}{https://huggingface.co/facebook/contriever}} and supervised version\footnote{\href{https://huggingface.co/facebook/contriever-msmarco}{https://huggingface.co/facebook/contriever-msmarco}} fine-tuned on MS MARCO.
+For GTR~\citep{gtr_embedding}, we follow \citet{alce} to use its T5-XXL verison\footnote{\href{https://huggingface.co/sentence-transformers/gtr-t5-xxl}{https://huggingface.co/sentence-transformers/gtr-t5-xxl}}.
+For instructor~\citep{instructor}, we use its large\footnote{\href{https://huggingface.co/hkunlp/instructor-large}{https://huggingface.co/hkunlp/instructor-large}} version.
+For BGE-Embedding, we use its large\footnote{\href{https://huggingface.co/BAAI/bge-large-en-v1.5}{https://huggingface.co/BAAI/bge-large-en-v1.5}} version.
+Following~\citet{rank_gpt}, we use the 340M version of monoBERT\footnote{\href{https://huggingface.co/castorini/monobert-large-msmarco}{https://huggingface.co/castorini/monobert-large-msmarco}}, and 3B\footnote{\href{https://huggingface.co/castorini/monot5-3b-msmarco-10k}{https://huggingface.co/castorini/ monot5-3b-msmarco-10k}} verison of monoT5.
+For BGE-Reranker, we use its large~\footnote{\href{https://huggingface.co/BAAI/bge-reranker-large}{https://huggingface.co/BAAI/bge-reranker-large}} version for comparison.